networktocode/ntc-ansible/README.md

 #### This module requires TextFSM

-Most often seen in virtual enviroments as per ansible's interpretation which python you are is not as expected.
+Most often seen in virtual enviroments as per ansible's interpretation of which python binary you are using is not as expected.
 You can tell that you have reached this issue if you correctly have textfsm installed, but receive the following warning:

 ```
 FAILED! => {"changed": false, "failed": true, "msg": "This module requires TextFSM"}